torqu3e/Beermon/README.md

 **File descriptions**

-<pre>beermon_plot.py</pre> pulls temperature data from the MQTT broker, writes current data to a file and draws a graph of the present data based on mode the code is run in.
+Pulls temperature data from the MQTT broker, writes current data to a file and draws a graph of the present data based on mode the code is run in.
+<pre>beermon_plot.py</pre>

 e.g.
 <pre>python3 beermon_plot.py read</pre>